niyogv/A-simple-docker-file-to-build-a-docker-image-for-an-application/README.md

 4.install the dependencies

+5.builds the image

-5.expose port number 3000
+6.expose port number 3000

-6.execute the file
+7.execute the file